Riemann-Hilbert problems from Donaldson-Thomas theory: Explicit solutions in the finite, uncoupled case

 \subsection{The finite uncoupled case}

-In the case of a finite, integral, uncoupled BPS structure we can construct a unique solution to the Riemann-Hilbert problem by superposing the solutions from the previous section.
+In the case of a finite, uncoupled, integral BPS structure we can construct a unique solution to the Riemann-Hilbert problem by superposing the solutions from the previous section.

-\begin{thm} Let $(Z,\Gamma,\Omega)$ be a finite, integral, uncoupled BPS structure.
+\begin{thm} Let $(Z,\Gamma,\Omega)$ be a finite, uncoupled, integral BPS structure.
 Suppose that $\xi\in \bT$ satisfies $\xi(\gamma)=1$ for all active classes $\gamma\in \Gamma$.
 Then the corresponding Riemann-Hilbert problem has a unique solution, which associates to a non-active ray $\rr$ the function

 where the product is taken over the finitely many active classes $\gamma\in \Gamma$ for which $Z(\gamma)\in i\bH_\rr$. \end{thm}